Reverberation-based Features for Sound Event Localization and Detection with Distance Estimation: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{ound} event localization and detection (SELD) \cite{Adavanne:2019:SELDnet} integrates two subtasks: sound event detection (SED) and sound source localization (SSL).
 Thus, it involves identifying active sound events at any given time frame while estimating their spatial positions.
-SELD systems are important in many practical applications, e.g., human-robot interaction, security, augmented reality, accessibility, safety, and immersive production.
+SELD systems are important in many practical applications, e.g., human-robot interaction, security, accessibility, and safety.
 SELD gained significant attention following its inclusion as a task in the Detection and Classification of Acoustic Scenes and Events (DCASE) Challenge.
-Recent advancements in SELD research have tackled increasingly complex challenges, such as detecting moving sound events \cite{politis:2020:DCASE}, ignoring external interfering sounds \cite{politis:2021:DCASE}, distinguishing simultaneous same-class events originating from different directions of arrival (DOAs) \cite{cao:2020:EIN,cao:2021:EINv2,Shimada:2022:multiACCDOA}, and leveraging the visual modality to tackle SELD as a multimodal task \cite{Shimada2023STARSS23AA,Berghi:2024:ICASSP24,Jiang:2024:AVseld,Roman:2024:ehnancedAVseld}.
+Recent advancements in SELD research have tackled increasingly complex challenges, such as detecting moving events \cite{politis:2020:DCASE}, ignoring external interfering sounds \cite{politis:2021:DCASE}, distinguishing simultaneous same-class events originating from different directions \cite{cao:2020:EIN,cao:2021:EINv2,Shimada:2022:multiACCDOA}, and leveraging the visual modality to tackle SELD as a multimodal task \cite{Shimada2023STARSS23AA,Berghi:2024:ICASSP24,Jiang:2024:AVseld,Roman:2024:ehnancedAVseld}.